 Profit-sharing tied to overall company performance

-Most organizations build variable comp as a percentage of on-target earnings (OTE to align pay with effort and outcomes.
+Most organizations build variable comp as a percentage of on-target earnings (OTE) to align pay with effort and outcomes.
+For teams leaning on OTE-based commission plans, our On-Target Earnings (OTE) guide provides the baseline structure to build on.

 A well-structured variable compensation plan has a direct impact on: